GladysAW/EntScape-Final-Project/README.md

 1. Access Entscape in your web browser at the specified URL: https://entscape-spa.onrender.com
 2. Register through the registration form, adding your first and last name, desired username, E-mail and password.
-3. add your preference and eplore the universe of entertainment!
+3. add your preference and explore the universe of entertainment!
 4. when clicking on a title (a movie for example), we will show you whether there's a book related! and vise versa!
 5. add your favourites to your collection! and share it with your friends!
 6. you can change your profile information and photo in the settings!